Games & Quizzes

 /ˈwelkəm/

 reason or explanation justifying fault or offence.
-Reasons why you did or didn't do something. try to justify fault or offence.
+Reasons why you did or didn't do something.
+To allow someone not to do (jury service, etc.).

 /ˈterərəst/